Bubble.io

 The Indispensable Role of Seasoned Developers in No-Code Teams

-Despite these concerns, there's a compelling argument for integrating seasoned developers into no-code teams.
-Experienced developers bring a wealth of knowledge that can elevate the quality of applications built on platforms like Bubble.
-They understand best practices in architecture, security, and performance optimization—areas that are critical for any successful application.
+Even with the concerns around no-code platforms, there is a strong case for involving experienced developers in no-code teams.
+Developers bring a level of expertise that can greatly improve the quality of applications built on platforms like Bubble.
+They understand best practices in architecture, security, and performance optimization — areas that are critical for any application that aims to succeed and grow.

-For instance, when implementing API integrations, a developer's expertise ensures that data is handled correctly, and communication between services is secure and efficient.
-They can structure data models in ways that optimize performance and maintainability, ensuring that the application can scale as needed.
+For instance, when implementing API integrations,a developer can make sure data is handled properly and that the connection between systems is both secure and efficient.
+They also know how to design data models that perform well and are easy to maintain, ensuring that the application can scale as an app gains more users.

 Security and Planning Pitfalls in No-Code Projects